 - Start of studies:

-- Winter and summer semester
+- Winter semester (only)

 - Teaching language:

 The English-language Master of Science in Development Economics is jointly offered by the Department of Economics (Faculty of Business and Economics) and the Department of Agriculture and Rural Development (Faculty of Agricultural Sciences).
 It builds on the successful Master of Science in International Economics and the Master of Arts in Agribusiness; these programmes already had a strong specialisation in development issues.

 This research-oriented master's programme now offers a comprehensive four semester programme dedicated solely to the study of development economics issues.
 It leads to an internationally recognized and accredited master's degree in development economics and offers research-oriented teaching that covers theoretical as well as empirical issues in economic development.

 Its wide course offerings, one semester stay abroad, master's thesis and specialisation in agricultural economics or economics will enable students to analyse current issues in development economics and prepare them for careers in research or policy.

 The Faculty of Business and Economics is offering two double degree programmes with the master's programme in Development Economics: